Krishiv111/liverpoolkm/_pages/notes.md

 - setscreen: a set screen due to the interaction

 Week 5
+Agile Methodology: Agile methodology is a way to have orginizations through the way of a project in a group with the fundamentals below.

-Communication- talking with group critical thinking- solving problems along the way creativity to show how your application differs collaboration- it can be through leadership and team work reasearch- learning new aspects technical- working with your team to achieve purpose of your program
+Communication- talking with group and getting tasks done
+- critical thinking- solving problems along the way
+- creativity- to show how your application differs
+- ollaboration- it can be through leadership and team work
+- reasearch- learning new aspects
+- technical- working with your team to achieve purpose of your program